mangila/pokedex-java/README.md

    This script will:

     - Check minikube status
+    - Create a Kubernetes namespace for the application
     - Create access to external MongoDB and Redis to your local Kubernetes cluster
     - Build and package the application modules
     - Build Docker images for each service